 First found in Lincolnshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-More information is included under the topic Early Rhoden Notables in all our PDF Extended History products.
+Another 55 words(4 lines of text) are included under the topic Early Rhoden Notables in all our PDF Extended History products.

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Rhoden arrived in North America very early: John Rhode settled in Virginia with his wife and three children in 1709; along with Phillip and his wife and four children; John Rhodes settled in Maryland in 1774.